Persistent, controllable circulation of a polariton ring condensate

-Unlike the experiments in Refs.~\cite{shouvikRing, PNAS_liu}, here we used a region of the sample with nearly zero gradient in the polariton energy.
-The pump laser profile was very symmetric, so that the ring condensate did not feel any force, which potentially could cause it to flow towards any particular side.
+We thus have a steady-state condensate with a well-defined wave function that has only a tiny fraction of its particles lost and regenerated at any point in time.
+This then becomes the ``system'' that we can excite with a probe and study using time-resolved time interference imaging.
 Fig.~\ref{fig:noCir}(e) shows the interference pattern when two copies of the spatial image of the ring condensate PL are overlapped, with one of the images flipped $x\rightarrow -x$.
 The experimental condition was the same as Fig.~\ref{fig:noCir}(c).
 Fringes are seen from one side to the other, implying that the coherence extends across the whole ring.
-We recorded 100 images with integration time 100ms for each image.
+A typical measurement recorded 100 images with integration time 100 ms for each image.
 In the absence a short probe pulse, there were always an equal number of fringes at the top and at the bottom.
 This is the expected interference pattern when the ring condensate is not circulating.
-The phase map, Fig.~\ref{fig:noCir}(f), was extracted from the interference pattern using the method discussed in the supplemental material; it shows that the phase of the condensate varies only by a small amount, with no net circulation.
-We thus have a steady-state condensate with high phase stability.
-This steady state then becomes the ``system'' which we can then probe with a separate laser pulse.
+The phase map, Fig.~\ref{fig:noCir}(f), was extracted from the interference pattern using the method discussed in the Supplemental Material; it shows that the phase of the condensate fluctuates only by a small amount, with no net circulation.

 To make the ring condensate circulate, we sent a short (ca.~1~ps) probe laser pulse onto the condensate at a localized region about 5~$\mu$m in diameter.
 This probe laser, like the pump laser, was non-resonant with central wavelength at $730$ nm.
 Fig.~\ref{fig:cirExp}(a) shows a typical intensity distribution of the circulating condensate when the probe was focused on the top side of the ring (indicated by the dotted red circle).
 Fig. \ref{fig:cirExp}(c) shows the time-averaged interference pattern in this case, recorded in the same way as Fig.~\ref{fig:noCir}(e).